 Pay Attention to Page Title Length

 To be safe, make sure the most important or descriptive words in the keyword are towards the beginning so they’re less likely to get cut off.
-A good page title should be structured like this: Primary Keyword – Secondary Keyword | Brand Name.
+A good page title will be structured like this: Primary Keyword – Secondary Keyword | Brand Name.

 Note that longer titles may work better for social sharing in some cases, and some titles are just naturally long.
 While it’s good to be mindful of how your titles appear in search results, there are no penalties for using a long title.
-Use your judgment, and think like a search engine user.

 Write unique titles for every page